BinksZhang/CBS-Verification/Readme.md

 # Formal Verification for Cloud Block Storage in Coq

-To rigorously discuss the reliability of cloud block storage (CBS), we develop a proof system and implement a verification tool for reasoning about the correctness of CBS basic data operations.
-The proof system has separation logic features, and the tool simplifies derivation while retaining mathematical rigour.
+To rigorously discuss the reliability of cloud block storage (CBS), we develop a proof system and implement a verification tool for reasoning about the correctness of CBS data operations.
+The proof system has separation logic features, and the tool simplifies derivation while retaining mathematical rigor.

-This proof system consists of the modelling language, heap predicates, triples, and reasoning rules.
-The modelling language represents CBS state and data operations, and the heap predicates describe the properties of a given CBS state.
-Besides, the triples specify the behaviour of a program, and the reasoning rules supports verifying these triples.
+This proof system consists of the modeling language, heap predicates, triples, and reasoning rules.
+The modeling language represents CBS state and data operations, and the heap predicates describe the properties of a given CBS state.
+Besides, the triples specify the behavior of a program, and the reasoning rules supports verifying these triples.

 We implement this proof system as a verification tool in Coq.
 Our tool can encode actual operations intuitively and verify specifications semi-automatically.
 The notations and type conversions in our tool improve the readability of the representation code.
 The automated proof scripts simplify the verifying process and skip the unnecessary details.

-We also represent and verify some basic CBS data operations to thus analyse their mathematical correctness.
+In particular, the data modifications in CBS are more likely to cause logical storage errors, such as null reference or block loss.
+Therefore, in addition to the basic operations, we represent and verify the CBS data modifications to thus analyze their mathematical correctness.

 ## How We Reason about CBS Programs

-First, code a function with the modelling language to represent an actual CBS data operation.
+First, code a function with the modeling language to represent an actual CBS data operation.

 ```Coq
 Definition Copy_blk : val :=